sarkadava/FLESH_Expressibility_vs_guessability/README.md

 This project has been preregistered on November 24, 2024 on [AsPredicted (#200596)](https://aspredicted.org/kmry-vx5s.pdf).

 ## Structure of the project
-[:dog:] Open dataset of perceived expressibility with raw values and modeled posterior estimates [:white_check_mark:] Validation of perceived expressibility against real-time guessability [:computer:] Simulation of experiments with varying design parameters using validated expressibility
+[🐶] Open dataset of perceived expressibility with raw values and modeled posterior estimates <br>
+[✅] Validation of perceived expressibility against real-time guessability <br>
+[💻] Simulation of experiments with varying design parameters using validated expressibility <br>

 ## Repository structure
 <pre>